 The second largest city in the Northern Territory, Palmerston is a young, vibrant regional hub with a fast-growing future.
 Located 20kms from the Territory’s capital Darwin, Palmerston is a diverse community with many young families calling the city ‘home’, along with defence personnel and a range of local businesses.

-The city boasts more than 35,000 residents, two shopping centres, a well utilised library, a G.P Super Clinic, a swimming and fitness centre in Moulden, a recreation centre and gymnasium in the city centre, a number of sporting grounds dotted in and around the city and a water park, proving it has come a long way since welcoming its first resident 33 years ago.
+The city boasts more than 35,000 residents, two shopping centres, a well utilised library, a G.P Super Clinic, a swimming and fitness centre in Moulden, a recreation centre in the city centre, a number of sporting grounds dotted in and around the city and a water park, proving it has come a long way since welcoming its first resident 35 years ago.

 Palmerston is currently undergoing a significant period of infrastructure growth and development, with Council adopting a detailed master plan for the city centre to be rolled out over the next 20 years.
 Designed to accommodate Palmerston’s growing population and reinvigorate the CBD, work on the first stage of the master plan commenced at the end of 2013.
 The redevelopment will see Goyder Square, the city centre’s major open space, transform into a vibrant new social hub where residents are able to meet, relax and enjoy Palmerston’s tropical lifestyle.
 ‘The Boulevard’ is also being redeveloped to create a bustling new main street for Palmerston.
 Click here for more information on Palmerston’s strong plans for the future of the CBD.

-The growth of Palmerston continues to expand with a number of major projects announced and several of these already commencing:
+The growth of Palmerston continues to expand with a number of major projects underway or recently completed:

 The Northern Territory and Federal Governments have committed to the construction of a new hospital facility, to be located on the outskirts of the city, servicing residents in both Palmerston and the rural area.
 It is anticipated the Hospital will be completed in 2018.